Begin Main Content Area

 Booking agents are required to be registered for two licenses to collect hotel occupancy tax.

-1. The booking agent is required to obtain a Sales, Use and Hotel Occupancy Tax -Booking Agent license.
-Complete the REV-1840 Hotel Booking Agent Registration Form to acquire the Booking Agent license.
-Upon completion of the registration form, email the form to RA-BTFTDIRECTORFAX@PA.GOV or fax to 717-705-8994.
+2. Upon receiving the sales, use, and hotel occupancy tax license, the next step is to register for the booking agent license.
+Complete the REV-1840 Hotel Booking Agent Registration Form to acquire the booking agent license.
+Upon completion of the registration form, email the form to ra-btftregisfax@pa.gov or fax to 717-787-3708.

 The reason for the additional booking agent license is that taxes collected on the accommodation fee do not go into the commonwealth’s General Fund.
 Rather, the money is designated for the state’s Tourism Promotion Fund.
 Therefore, the tax on the accommodation fee must be accounted for separately.